lifting-bits/mcsema/tools/mcsema_disass/dyninst/README.md

 ## Building mcsema-dyninst-disass

-Build process can be split into two separate phases: Dyninst API itself and McSema with this frontend.
+The build process can be split into two separate phases: Dyninst API itself and McSema with this frontend.
 Frontend itself is not depended on McSema (it is not linked with McSema or Remill) but they do share some dependencies.

 ### Building Dyninst